saasbook/courseware/scripts/github-repos/README.md

     -p, --prefix=PREFIX              Semester prefix, eg fa23.

 'create_teams'
-Create child teams for students for CHIP 10.5
+Assuming students are in STUDENTTEAM, create child teams for students for CHIP 10.5 and add them to the child team.

 Required options:
     -c, --csv=CSVFILE                CSV file containing at least "Team" and "Email/Username" named columns -s, --studentteam=STUDENTTEAM    The team name of all the students team -p, --prefix=PREFIX              Semester prefix, eg fa23.
+    -o, --orgname=ORGNAME            The name of the org

 'indiv_repos'
 Create CHIPS repo for each stedent in STUDENTTEAM.
 Repos' names are form like "PREFIX-[username]-FILENAME"

 Required options:
-    -s, --studentteam=STUDENTTEAM    The team name of all the students team -p, --prefix=PREFIX              Semester prefix, eg fa23.
+    -o, --orgname=ORGNAME            The name of the org -s, --studentteam=STUDENTTEAM    The team name of all the students team -p, --prefix=PREFIX              Semester prefix, eg fa23.
     -t, --template=TEMPLATE          The repo name within the org to use as template